dabeaz/curio/docs/reference.rst

 .. asyncfunction:: run_in_process(callable, *args)

-   Run ``callable(*args)`` in a separate process and returns the result.
+   Run ``callable(*args)`` in a separate process and returns the function's result (not the process exit code).
 If cancelled, the underlying worker process is immediately cancelled by a ``SIGTERM`` signal.
 The given callable executes in an entirely independent Python interpreter and there is no shared global state.
 The separate process is launched using the "spawn"